-The best part about these paleo and vegan snowball cookies, they require the 3 ingredient staples!
+Snowball Cookies require the 3 ingredient staples!
 Flour, butter and powdered sugar.
-Of course we are going to substitute all of these traditional ingredients to make them paleo, but that is all you need for these cookies.
+Of course we are going to substitute all of these traditional ingredients to make them paleo, vegan and gluten free.
 You have the option to add in vanilla extract, almond extract and the traditional pecans or walnuts.
 But 3 ingredients will get you a nice, buttery, melt in your mouth cookie.
-If you are looking for a simple, easy, quick paleo dessert (prepped in 10 minutes and baked in 15), these are for you!
+If you are looking for a simple, easy, quick paleo dessert (prepped in 10 minutes and baked in 18), these are for you!
 They are also safe on a low fodmap diet.

 What is a snowball cookie?

 Snowball cookies are another version of a Mexican wedding cookie.
 They are a buttery, slightly sweetened cookie shaped into a ball.
-They have a dry crumb, so will crumble easily but will melt in your mouth.
-They are traditionally rolled in powdered sugar after they are baked, and that just tops off the perfect bite.
+They have a short crumb like a shortbread, so will crumble easily but will melt in your mouth.
+They are traditionally rolled in powdered sugar after they are baked.

 What special equipment will I need?

-A hand mixer to cream together your butter and sugar
+A hand mixer to cream together butter and sugar

 How do I make my own unrefined powdered sugar?

 To make your own unrefined powdered sugar, place any granulated sweetener in a high speed blender for 30-60 seconds.
-I use my Vitamix and place the sugar in my dry container.
-I prefer to use coconut sugar because it is my go to low glycemic sweetener but you can use any granulated sugar, even monkfruit.
+I use a Vitamix and place the sugar in the dry container.
+I prefer to use coconut sugar because it is my go-to low glycemic sweetener but you can use any granulated sugar, even monkfruit.
 Powdered sugar is great to have on hand for frostings, icings, and shortbread cookies so I like to make a bunch and store it for later.

 And for amusement, here's a shot of an actual blizzard! lol